psychemedia/sin-eater-resources/_initial_observations.md

 >
 > THE EDITORS.

-There then follows an '*Alphabetical List of Antiquaries who "approve of the formation of a Society for the study and preservation of Welsh National Antiquities"*'.
+There then followed an '*Alphabetical List of Antiquaries who "approve of the formation of a Society for the study and preservation of Welsh National Antiquities"*'.

 In the next issue, *No. V, January 1847*, at p.
-91 of the collected edition for Volume II](https://archive.org/details/archaeologiacamb1847unse/page/90/mode/2up?q=cambrian), a preliminary set of *REGULATIONS FOR THE GOVERNMENT OF THE CAMBRIAN ARCHAEOLOGICAL ASSOCIATION  (Provisionally adopted until the holding of the First Annual Meeting* appears.
+91 of the collected edition for [Volume II](https://archive.org/details/archaeologiacamb1847unse/page/90/mode/2up?q=cambrian), a preliminary set of *REGULATIONS FOR THE GOVERNMENT OF THE CAMBRIAN ARCHAEOLOGICAL ASSOCIATION  (Provisionally adopted until the holding of the First Annual Meeting* appears.
 The remit of the association is described in the following terms:

 > The Cambrian Archaeological Association is formed in order to examine, preserve, and illustrate, all Ancient Monuments and Remains of the History, Manners, Customs and Arts of Wales and its Marches.

-## The Fifth Meeting, at Tenby
+## The Fifth Meeting, at Tenby, 1851

 At the fifth meeting of the Cambrian Archaeological Association in Tenby, at the end of August 1851, at the evening meeting on Monday, August 25th, Matthew Moggridge, Esq., read the following observations *"On the Preservation of Local Traditions"* as described in [*Archaeologia Cambrensis*, 1851-10: Vol 2 Iss 8](https://archive.org/details/sim_archaeologia-cambrensis_1851-10_2_8/page/326/mode/2up?q=moggridge), p.
 326: